How to Install FreeOffice on Ubuntu

 Import SoftMaker FreeOffice APT Repository

 Following the system update, the primary installation method uses the official SoftMaker APT repository.
-Consequently, this version stays current without requiring third-party installation managers.
+This repository provides the latest FreeOffice releases directly from SoftMaker with automatic updates through Ubuntu’s package management system.

 sudo mkdir -p /etc/apt/keyrings